Home / Comparisons / Babbel vs Rosetta Stone

 Babbel’s lessons are shorter

-In other words, they go by pretty fast and are shorter than doing an entire Rosetta Stone lesson, which take about an hour to complete when you do the core learning module plus all the little supplemental drills.
+In other words, they go by pretty fast and are shorter than doing an entire Rosetta Stone lesson, which take about an hour to complete when you do the core learning module plus all the supplemental drills.

 Babbel Spanish dashboard